 More on that matter in the next point: faking reviews – is that a thing?!

 14. Can you fake reviews on Hostelworld (and other portals)?

 We often get asked: Could you fake reviews on Hostelworld and other platforms like Tripadvisor and Booking.com?

 Please do not let us be naive here.
 Of course reviews can be faked; on pretty much any user-generated platforms and others.
 But, it is not easy.
 It costs money and it’s actually not worth it the effort.

 While it is commonly known that every internet user in this world can leave reviews on Tripadvisor, what about the booking platforms for accommodations?

 For leaving a review on Tripadvisor, you only need an account – and then you can go crazy and review everything you want.
 It does not matter if you have eaten at the restaurant, had a drink at this bar or even stayed at the hotel or hostel.
 Tripadvisor also filters a lot of comments and deletes them if rankings get hurt.

 There is also the famous case of when a young guy started to even fake a whole restaurant and made it the most popular one in all of London.
 Watch the video on how to fake being #1 restaurant in London.

 Who can review a hostel?

-You can only leave a review on Hostelworld after staying in the accommodation.
+You can only leave a review on Hostelworld when you have booked with hostelworld and after you have stayed in the accommodation.
 Meaning, without a valid booking made with Hostelworld, you cannot leave a review and rating.